Watchers Council – Coven Room – Moments Later

 Watchers Council – Lunch Line – Moments Later

-"I know what that look means," he told her.
-"You’re thinking about turning yourself in again, aren’t you?"
+“I know what that look means,” Giles told her as the two of them went through the lunch line again.
+“You’re thinking about turning yourself in again, aren’t you?”
 Faith shrugged her shoulders.
-"We’ve all done things we regret.
+“We’ve all done things we regret.
 Things we wish we could take back.
 Even myself.
-But going back to prison isn’t going to help as many people as you working here."
+But going back to prison isn’t going to help as many people as you working here.”

 “I know.
 I’m just…I didn’t do my time, Giles.
 I didn’t pay my debt, ya know?”

-"Faith, you pay it every day of your life.
-Whether you’re in a cell that’s 8x8 or answering your calling as a slayer – you are helping people.
+“Faith, you pay it every day of your life.
+Whether you’re in a cell that’s eight by eight, or answering your calling as a slayer, you are helping people.
 Prison is designed to rehabilitate people, to make them useful members of society.
-You’ve done that, and you continue to do it everyday."
+You’ve done that, and you continue to do it everyday.”

 “It just doesn’t feel right, Giles,” she told him as she walked beside him, taking items as she went along and putting them on her tray.
 “Apple?” she said, holding up a juice.